Flock: A Low-Cost Streaming Query Engine on FaaS Platforms: System Architecture

-If a cloud function times out or is terminated, the computed end-result is accurate, with no data loss.
+\textbf{Invocation Failure}.
+If a cloud function times out or is terminated, the computed end-result remains accurate, with no data loss.
 This is because the new function is resumed using the most recently stored checkpoint and states from S3.
 However, unlike traditional nodes, function invocation errors can occur when the invocation request is rejected by issues with request parameters and resource limits or when the function's code or runtime returns an error.
-If the asynchronous invocation fails, Lambda retries the function since the payload is part of the invocation and hence no data is lost.
-When an event fails all processing attempts or expires without being processed, it's put into a dead-letter queue (DLQ)~\cite{lambda-dlq} for further processing, which is part of a function's version-specific configuration.
-If the synchronous invocation fails, \flock implements a linear backoff algorithm for automatic retries (see Section~\ref{subsec:no_coordinator}).
+In the case of the asynchronous invocation fails, Lambda retries the function since the payload is part of the invocation, ensuring no data is lost.
+When an event fails all processing attempts or expires without being processed, it's placed into a dead-letter queue (DLQ)~\cite{lambda-dlq} for further processing, which is part of a function's version-specific configuration.
+For synchronous invocation failures, \flock implements a linear backoff algorithm for automatic retries (see Section~\ref{subsec:no_coordinator}).

-The function may receive the same request/payload multiple times for asynchronous invocation because Lambda's internal queue is eventually consistent~\cite{async_invoke}.
-The stateful function maintains a bitmap to avoid double-counting and to ensure each payload is aggregated and processed exactly once (see Section~\ref{subsubsec:arena}).
+In asynchronous invocations, the function may receive the same request/payload multiple times because Lambda's internal queue is eventually consistent~\cite{async_invoke}.
+To avoid double-counting and ensure exactly-once aggregation and processing of each payload, the stateful function maintains a bitmap (see Section~\ref{subsubsec:arena}).